Investors watch retail stocks as U.S. holiday shopping beckons

 Among other trends, the Black Friday average promotional discount is lower than in previous years, according to data compiled by Refinitiv and StyleSage Co, a data analytics platform, suggesting consumers may not see the bargains they've seen before.

 Many retailers have outperformed the broader market this year.
-An S&P retail exchange-traded fund XRT.P is up 57% since Dec.
+An S&P retail exchange-traded fund XRT.Pis up 54% since Dec.
 31, compared with about a 25% gain in the S&P 500 .SPX year-to-date.

 Refinitiv pointed to a number of companies facing "difficult comparisons" in the fourth quarter versus a year ago, when sales were strong, but that still have upbeat forecasts for this quarter, including Crocs Inc CROX.O, Williams-Sonoma WSM.N, Lowe's Cos LOW.N, Home Depot HD.N, Lululemon Athletica LULU.O, and Target TGT.N.